Stratford, New Zealand: Settlement and growth

 Stratford was formally classified as a town in June 1878, and on 31 August 1878 an auction of 455 sections saw the first sections sold.
 By 1881 the population was 97, comprising 56 males and 41 females, with 22 houses.
 By 1891 this had grown to a population of 342 and by 1896 1,256.
 This growth continued steadily until the mid-late 20th century, and has since fluctuated between 5229 (2001) and 5664 (1996), numbering 5,337 at the last census.

 Institutional history

 The first Stratford Town Board was formed in 1882.
 The Stratford County Council was formed in 1890, and the Stratford Borough Council was formed on 22 July 1898.
 In the same year, Stratford became the third town in New Zealand to have electric street lighting, on the initiative of inventor and entrepreneur Alexander Walker Reid.
 The county and borough councils amalgamated on 1 April 1989 to form the Stratford District Council, which was reconstituted on 1 November 1989 as part of the nationwide restructure in local government.

+Historic building

+The Kings Theatre was given Category I status by Heritage New Zealand in 2024.

+Stratford Shakespeare Festival

+The Stratford Shakespeare Festival takes place in various venues across Stratford in April each year.
+It is presented by the Stratford Shakespeare Trust.